Journey Through Greater TOKYO

 on the Shogun Roads

-Edo Shogun Roads refer to major roads that served not only as routes for feudal lords to travel to Edo (Tokyo) for sankin-kōtai (a shogunate policy that forced them to alternate between residing in their domains and in Edo) 200 years ago, but were also used by commoners for travel.
+Edo Shogun Roads refer to major roads that served not only as routes for feudal lords to travel to Edo (Tokyo) for sankin-kōtai (a shogunate policy that forced them to alternate between residing in their domains and in Edo) established about 400 years ago, but were also used by commoners for travel.

-There are numerous points of interest along these roads, including Shinto shrines and Buddhist temples, historical attractions, and beautiful scenery.
+There are numerous points of interest along these roads, including Shinto shrines, Buddhist temples, historical attractions, lush greenery, relaxing hot springs (onsen), and local food and sake.
 Today's well-developed transportation systems mean that these roads include many tourist destinations that are easily accessible from Tokyo for day trips or 1-2 night stays.

 See & Do